Ziping-Ye/Ziping-Ye.github.io/_pages/leadership.md

 October 2022

 - Participated in business activities designed to introduce students to challenges and decisions they will face as leaders in various organizations for a simulated initiative - Dinner And A Movie; Received personalized feedback and leadership development plan
-- Wrote executive summary and gave a virtual presentation; Made hiring decision; Addressed negative customer feedback; Went through a role-play exercise
+- Wrote executive summary and gave a virtual presentation; Made hiring decision; Addressed negative customer feedback
 - Participated in a leaderless group discussion where members wrote a detailed job description for a new role (Director of Operations) and suggested a candidate for this role among two applicants